suryapratapsinghsuryavanshi/solverjs/README.md

     // The output is : true

 ### isAlpha
-The isAlpha method check the givne string alpha or not return boolean value.
+The isAlpha method check the given string alpha or not return boolean value.

     console.log(solverjs.isAlpha('55'));
     // The output is : false